Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Abstract

 \section{Abstract}

-We measure the flux-flow resistivity in \fst epitaxial films using a microwave, dual-frequency technique.
-The flux-flow resistivity allows to open a window on the microscopic electronic state of quasiparticles.
-We obtain that the field-dependence of flux-flow is typical for multiband superconductors.
-Once this is assessed, we are able to extract the temperature dependence of the orbital upper critical field and of the normalised vortex core quasiparticle scattering time.
-Our data suggest that our epitaxial \fst films are in the moderately clean regime.
+We measure the {flux flow} resistivity in \fst epitaxial films using a microwave dual-frequency technique (\qty{16}{\giga\hertz} and \qty{27}{\giga\hertz}), in the range \qty{5}{\kelvin}-$T_c$, in static magnetic fields up to \qty{1.2}{\tesla}.
+By applying a temperature scaling procedure, we extract from {flux flow} measurements the temperature dependence of the orbital upper critical field, that shows features of multiband superconductors.
+The reduced orbital upper critical field is then fitted with a \text{two-band} model with strong intraband and weak interband coupling, as expected in 11 Fe-based systems.
+We derive the vortex viscosity and we estimate the \text{bands-averaged} vortex core quasiparticle reduced scattering time within the \text{Bardeen-Stephen} framework.
+Our data suggest that, for our epitaxial \fst films, the quasiparticle scattering rate values are at the upper edge for the dirty regime.
+Finally, tentative numerical values of the orbital upper critical field and coherence length are provided.

-{\it Keywords}: FeSeTe, microwaves, multiband superconductivity, flux flow resistivity, orbital upper critical field, vortex cores quasiparticle scattering time
+{\it Keywords}: {FeSeTe}, microwaves, multiband superconductivity, {flux flow} resistivity, orbital upper critical field, vortex cores quasiparticle scattering time \ioptwocol